matplotlib/matplotlib/INSTALL.rst

   python setup.py bdist_wheel

-The `build_alllocal.cmd` script in the root folder automates these steps if you already created and activated the conda environment.
+The `build_alllocal.cmd` script in the root folder automates these steps if you have already created and activated the conda environment.

 Conda packages